 Description

-NSIDE published this vulnerability after being notified about the release of a
+NSIDE published this vulnerability after being notified about the release of a corresponding security patch which NSIDE could not confirm.

 Risk

-Attackers with access to a user's Keybag file and network access to the Prime
+Attackers with access to a user’s Keybag file and network access to the Prime server can request a one-time code (OTC) without knowledge of the corresponding

-acccount, the OTC grants the attacker direct access to the application on behalf
+password.
+If the TOTP-based multifactor authentication is not enabled for that acccount, the OTC grants the attacker direct access to the application on behalf

 of that user, potentially revealing sensitive data such as account statements.
+The attack can also be conducted against locked accounts.

 Solution/Mitigation

-and according to the vendor were mitigated in a security patch released in
+The vulnerabilities are inherent to UC eBanking Prime’s authentication process and according to the vendor were mitigated in a security patch released in December 2025.
+NSIDE was not able to verify the solution.

 Disclosure timeline